iknite/about.me/README.md

 ##### September 2014 - May 2015 (9 months)
 Creating Infrastructure for microsites and real-time collaborative games.
 Supervising the elaboration of a configurable responsible email tooling.

-- Certified Scrum Master (CSM): Company level course, driven by Agilar, We stall the company for 2 weeks in order to allow a complete immersion in the methodology and philosophy.
+- Certified Scrum Master (CSM): Company level course, driven by Agilar, We stall the company for 2 weeks to allow complete immersion in the methodology and philosophy.

 ## Software Engineer, [QDQ Media](https://www.qdqmedia.com/)
 `AppCache` `Indexed DB` `LocalStorage` `Django` `Postgres` `ELK`
 ##### July 2011 - September 2014 (3 years 3 months)
-Bringing the corporate applications to the post PC era, updating the internal tools to HTML5 and developing the backend user tools for the web applications.
+Bringing the corporate applications to the post PC era, updating the internal tools to HTML5, and developing the backend user tools for the web applications.

 ## Lead Developer, [iknite](mailto:enrique@iknite.com)
 ##### January 2008 - July 2011 (3 years 7 months)
-Integral web developments, managing time tasks & solutions through all the process.
+Integral web developments, managing time tasks & solutions through all the processes.
 International expertise managing in-depth developments (France, Ireland, India, Italy, etc.) Consultant in web technologies, solving how/who/when needs in cutting-edge developments.

 ## Frontend Developer, Storm
 ##### August 2006 - December 2008 (2 years 5 months)